Yamaha XMAX

 The Yamaha XMAX is a series of maxi-scooters manufactured by Yamaha Motor Company since 2006.

 It is available in four engines (the 125, 250, 300 and the 400 cm3), and is enjoying strong commercial success in Europe.
 It belongs to the GT category because of its lines, its sportiness and its comfort.
 In 2010, Yamaha marketed a model revised and corrected to pass European emission standard Euro 3.
 In 2017, Yamaha marketed the 300 model meeting Euro 4 standards, the 125 model in 2021 met the Euro 5 standards.

+Model updates

+2017

+In 2017, Yamaha revamped the XMAX with different overall styling, alongside with the introduction of ABS and traction control system.
+Going forward, the 125cc to 300cc model is assembled in Indonesia for both local and export markets as Yamaha's global scooter model, whereas the 400cc variant is still assembled in France for European markets only.
+From this generation, the 125cc model assembly was moved from France to Indonesia for export only, specifically for A1 driver license holders in Europe.